Soviet Union

-The Union of Soviet Socialist Republics (Note: Союз Советских Социалистических Республик (CCCP).)
-(USSR), (Note: СССР.) commonly known as the Soviet Union, (Note: Советский Союз) was a transcontinental country that spanned much of Eurasia from 1922 until it dissolved in 1991.
-During its existence, it was the largest country by area, extending across eleven time zones and sharing borders with twelve countries, and the third-most populous country.
+The Soviet Union, (Note: Советский Союз, /ru/) officially the Union of Soviet Socialist Republics (Note: For names of the Soviet Union in other official languages, see Official names of the Soviet Union.)
+(Note: Союз Советских Социалистических Республик (СССР), /ru/.)
+(USSR), (Note: СССР.) was a transcontinental country that spanned much of Eurasia from its formation in 1922 until its dissolution in 1991.
+It was the world's third-most populous country, the largest by area, and bordered twelve other countries.
 (Note: As of 1989, the countries that bordered the Soviet Union were: Norway and Finland to the northwest; Poland, Czechoslovakia, Hungary and Romania to the west; Turkey and Iran to the southwest; Afghanistan and Mongolia to the south; China and North Korea to the southeast.
-The Soviet Union also shared maritime boundaries with Japan (which was bordered to the south until 1945) and the United States.)
-An overall successor to the Russian Empire, it was nominally organized as a federal union of national republics, the largest and most populous of which was the Russian SFSR.
-(Note: As outlined in Part III of the 1977 Soviet Constitution, "The National-State Structure of the Soviet Union".)
-In practice, its government and economy were highly centralized.
-As a one-party state governed by the Communist Party of the Soviet Union (CPSU), it was the flagship communist state.
+The Soviet Union also shared maritime boundaries with Japan (which was bordered to the south until 1945) and the United States.
+The country historically bordered other territories such as Tannu Tuva and areas of Poland annexed by Nazi Germany.)
+A diverse multinational state, it was organized as a federal union of national republics, with the largest and most populous being the Russian Soviet Federative Socialist Republic (SFSR).
+(Note: As outlined in Part III of the 1977 Soviet Constitution, "The National-State Structure of the Soviet Union") The world's flagship communist state, it was governed by the Communist Party under Marxism–Leninism, through soviet councils.
+The Soviet economy was also centrally planned.
 Its capital and largest city was Moscow.

 The Soviet Union's roots lay in the October Revolution of 1917.
 The new government, led by Vladimir Lenin, established the Russian SFSR, the world's first constitutionally communist state.
-The revolution was not accepted by all within the Russian Republic, resulting in the Russian Civil War.
-The Russian SFSR and its subordinate republics were merged into the Soviet Union in 1922.
-Following Lenin's death in 1924, Joseph Stalin came to power, inaugurating rapid industrialization and forced collectivization that led to significant economic growth but contributed to a famine between 1930 and 1933 that killed millions.
-The Soviet forced labour camp system of the Gulag was expanded.
-During the late 1930s, Stalin's government conducted the Great Purge to remove opponents, resulting in large scale deportations, arrests, and show trials accompanied by public fear.
-Having failed to build an anti-Nazi coalition in Europe, the Soviet Union signed a non-aggression pact with Nazi Germany in 1939.
-Despite this, in 1941 Germany invaded the Soviet Union in the largest land invasion in history, opening the Eastern Front of World War II.
-The Soviets played a decisive role in defeating the Axis powers while liberating much of Central and Eastern Europe.
-However they would suffer an estimated 27 million casualties, which accounted for most losses among the victorious Allies.
-In the aftermath of the war, the Soviet Union consolidated the territory occupied by the Red Army, forming satellite states, and undertook rapid economic development which cemented its status as a superpower.
+Following the Bolshevik victory in the Russian Civil War, the Russian SFSR and its subordinate republics were merged into the Soviet Union in 1922.
+Following Lenin's death in 1924, a six-year power struggle saw Joseph Stalin emerge as the country's undisputed personalist ruler.
+He initiated rapid industrialization and forced collectivization that led to significant growth, but contributed to a devastating famine in the 1930s that killed millions.
+The Soviet forced labour camp system, known as the Gulag, was expanded.
+During the late 1930s, Stalin's government conducted the Great Purge to eliminate opposition, resulting in deportations, executions, and the Moscow trials.
+Failing to build an anti-Nazi coalition in Europe, the Soviet Union signed a non-aggression pact with Nazi Germany in 1939.
+However, in 1941, Germany invaded the Soviet Union in the largest land invasion in history, opening the Eastern Front of World War II.
+The Soviet Union played a decisive role in defeating the Axis powers as part of the Allies, while extending its sphere of influence to Central and Eastern Europe.
+With around 27 million casualties, it suffered the most deaths of any country in World War II.
+In the war's aftermath, the Soviet Union consolidated the territories occupied by the Red Army into satellite states and undertook rapid economic development, cementing its status as a superpower.